jAniceto/programming-notes-blog/src/content/Python/create-exe.md

-Title: Create a standalone executable (.exe) from a Python script
+Title: Create a standalone exacutable from a Python scripy
-Date: 2018-08-27 18:13
+Date: 2018-08-27 17:21
 Authors: José Aniceto